Gyanreyer/react-hover-video-player/README.md

   srcLang: 'en',
   // The title of the captions track
   label: 'English',
-  // OPTIONAL: whether this track should be used by default if
+  // OPTIONAL: whether this track should be used by default
-  // the user's preferences don't match an available srcLang
   default: true,
 }
 ```

+Note that if you do not set `default: true` or have more than one track, it is recommended that you set the [controls](#controls) prop to `true` so that the user may enable the captions or choose the correct captions for their desired language.

 In practice this looks like: